 You should be able to view this box automatically; however, if, for some reason, it is unable to do so, select the ‘Windows‘ option from the Menu Bar and select ‘Path.’

 Step 4: Start your Clipping Path

-Now, this where the moment of truth comes in.
+Now, this is where the moment of truth comes in.
 Think about the object you want to trace the clipping path around and start the outline from a point.
 Make sure to do it very carefully and pay attention to details.
 You might even need to zoom into your picture to get the turns correct.

 Step 5: Enclose your Path

 This step corresponds to the previous one as the path continues to be created around the targeted object until it reaches the starting point.

 It was aforementioned that a clipping path is a vector shape.
 Hence, the outline of the subject must be fully enclosed and connected.